dotsquid/StableEnum/README.md

 Kudos to my colleague [Vasyl Romanets](https://github.com/O1dSeaman) for an idea how to make this solution cleaner

 ## Problem
 Unity3d serializes enums as ints.
-This causes the problem when new values of enum are inserted before the last value: it "suddenly" turns out that previously serialized enums have wrong values.
+This causes the problem when new enumerators of enum are inserted before the last enumerator: it "suddenly" turns out that previously serialized enums have wrong values.
 Consider the following situation:
 ```
 enum MyEnum